mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 ## Step 4: Convert VCF file into fasta file (Nexus format) with vcf2phylip python script:
 - Before we can run RAxML we need to know which evolutionary model to use.
 - This can be figured out with JMODELTEST however in order to run JMODELTEST we need a Nexus or fasta file.
 - We only have a vcf file which doesn't contain sequence information.
-In order to make a P. tree we need sequence information.
+In order to make a P. tree we will need sequence information.

 ```
 #On the command line download the python script by entering the following: